Pixep/qt-quick-responsive-helper/README.md

     height: 800

-    // Place it in a Loader to avoid loading it in production Loader {
+    // Place it in a Loader to avoid loading it in production ResponsiveHelper {
         active: true
-        sourceComponent: ResponsiveHelper {
         appWindow: window

         // List your favorite resolutions to test your application
         resolutions: ListModel {
             ListElement { width: 720; height: 1024 }
             ListElement { width: 480; height: 800 }
         }

         // Handle dpi or pixelDensity changes as you wish, instead of "Screen.pixelDensity"
         onDpiChanged: { }
         onPixelDensityChanged: { }
-        }
     }
 }
 ```